My name is Alexander Cheves. My nickname is Beastly. I write about sex.

-Breakups are hard, and taking a book off of the brain is no different.
-But the book is finally finished.
-My editor and I just completed the last edit, and now it goes to copyediting.
-It is rapidly becoming a thing with a price tag.
+Breakups are hard, and breaking up with a book — letting it go — seems to be no different.
+But the book is finished.
+My editor and I just completed the final edit, and now it goes to copyediting.
+It will soon be a thing with a price tag.

 Please buy My Love Is a Beast: Confessions from Unbound Edition Press, scheduled to hit shelves this October.

 I can’t describe how proud I am of this book.
-I had a lifelong dream to publish a book before I turned thirty, but I never thought I would actually do it.
-The book is my best work.
+I had a lifelong goal of publishing a book before I turned thirty, but I never thought I would actually do it.
+The book is unequivocally my best work.
 I hope you enjoy it.

-Now I have to distance myself from the book a bit.
-I have to switch from the mental space of art-making to the business of selling and promoting.
-I want the book to sell well — I want it to justify the work my editor and I have put into it and the money my publisher is spending to publish it.
+Now I have to distance myself from it a bit — I have to switch from the mental space of writing to the business of selling and promoting.
+I want the book to sell — I want it to justify the work my editor has put into it and the money my publisher is spending to publish it.

-As someone who has worked in the editorial business for some years, I am familiar with having my personal stories become products — I’ve written content for magazines for years — but this feels different.
+I am familiar with having my personal stories become products — I’ve written content for magazines for years — but this feels different.
 I find it easy to distance myself emotionally from an article or op-ed in a magazine.
-But a book is different.
 An article has a short lifespan while a book, in theory, lives forever.
-Even a good evergreen article with strong SEO and lots of shares only retains relevance for so long and eventually gets buried under new content.
-But a book should stay on shelves for years — that’s the goal, anyway.
-I want people to still be buying it in twenty years.
+Even a good evergreen article with strong SEO and lots of shares only stays relevant for so long and eventually gets buried under new content.
+But a book should stay on shelves for years — that’s the goal.
+Magazines have not prepared me for the things I’m feeling.